HOW TO USE

 - If you are using Waves Plug-ins, you'll find a mono (m) and stereo (s) version for every Plug-in.
 Make sure you select a (m) for mono channels and a (s) for stereo channels, otherwise PlugSearch won't find the correct Plug-in.

 - Check if you have put all Logic Plug-ins in the PlugSearch category.
 If not, please add them.

 - Delete any custom names you have in Logic's Plug-in Manager.
 You can use the PlugSearch Plug-in Database to use custom names.

-- If you try to insert a Plug-in that you have deactivated in Logic's Plug-in Manager or which couldn't be validated by Logic, PlugSearch will not find the Plug-in and inserts the closest match.
+- If you try to insert a Plug-in that you have disabled in Logic's Plug-in Manager or which couldn't be validated by Logic, PlugSearch will not find the Plug-in and inserts the closest match.

 AT STARTUP, PLUGSEARCH IS OPENED TWICE